OutSystems/docs-support/src/release-notes/mabs/mabs-8.md

 ### Bug fixing
 * [2022-05-20 14:00:00 UTC] Fixed a bug where apps with & or ' in their names, or & in their extensibility configurations failed to build.
 (RPM-1891)
 * [2022-05-20 14:00:00 UTC] Updated NPM version to overcome github changes related to the usage of the `git://` protocol.
 [More info here](https://github.blog/2021-09-01-improving-git-protocol-security-github/)
+* [2022-06-22 15:00:00 UTC] We added new build errors that uniquely identify build failures caused by CocoaPods CDN problems.
+(RNMT-5601)
+* [2022-06-22 15:00:00 UTC] We fixed a bug that caused builds to fail when custom icons or splash screens were only provided for the platform that was not being built.
+(RPM-2644)

 ## MABS Version 8.0